Sessho-maru/Sessho-maru/README.md

 # Hi, let me give you _brief introduction_.
 It won't be so long :racing_car::checkered_flag:

-### I Am a Programmer considers _✨basics✨_ is the most important part when it comes to do programming.
+### I am a developer considers _✨basics✨_ is the most important part when it comes to programming.

 </br>